VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/04-tower.md

 During low visibility operations and during IMC, departing aircraft shall not be cleared for take-off when there is an arriving aircraft within 4 NM of the landing runway threshold.

 Traffic should report **"airborne"** after take-off.
 Once airborne they should then be handed off to the appropriate station.

+##### 4.1.5.1 Low Visibility Procedures (LVPs)

+- When RVR reading is less than 550 meters, or surface visibility is less than 800 meters when RVR is U/S, or when aircraft ground movement cannot be observed by ATC, aircraft ground movement shall be restricted to one arrival one departure at a time.
+- **Follow me** service shall be provided when requested.
+- All departures shall be from the beginning of the RWY, no intermediate departure is permitted.

 #### 4.1.6 IFR handoff procedure